depp/intern-apocalypse/README.md

-# Internship at the Apocalypse
+# I Want to Help Fight the Demon Overlord, but I’m Just an Intern!

 “They are on a quest to save the world.
 You… are heading back to town to get them more potions.”

-A game being made for [JS13KGames 2019](http://js13kgames.com/) by Dietrich Epp (Twitter: [@DietrichEpp](https://twitter.com/DietrichEpp)).
-The goal is to create a game which runs in the browser and is no larger than 13 KiB compressed.
+A game made for [JS13KGames 2019](http://js13kgames.com/) by Dietrich Epp (Twitter: [@DietrichEpp](https://twitter.com/DietrichEpp)).
+The goal was to create a game which runs in the browser and is no larger than 13 KiB compressed.
+And I did it!

+## Play the Game

+The GitHub releases page has the 13 KiB zip file attached to the v1.0 release.
+The file is called “InternApocalypse_JS13K.zip” and you can see it here: https://github.com/depp/intern-apocalypse/releases/tag/v1.0

+If you want to play, just download, extract, and open it in your browser.
+It takes some time to load, be patient.

-## Technical Details
+## Development Notes and Technical Details

 The game is written in TypeScript and uses WebGL for graphics.
-It should run in recent versions of Firefox (version 68) and Chrome (version 76), other browsers are not a priority.
+It has been tested on the following browsers and known to work:

+- Safari, version 12.1.1
+- Firefox, version 69
+- Google Chrome, version 76

+Some facts, in no particular order:

+- There was a screen that said “The End” for when you beat the game, but it was integrated into the game because it pushed the file size slightly over the limit.
+Eventually you will just run out of things to do in the game.

+- The houses do not have hitboxes.
+The NPC in town will wander into them.

+- Assets are bundled into a `<script>` tag at the bottom of the HTML file.
+The audio data is loaded in a web worker.

+- The final change to make the game fit 13 KiB was to switch `<html lang="en">` to `<html>`, which causes the tag to be removed entirely by the minifier.

 ## Building